phiggins42/has.js/README.md

 ## As a Dependency Plugin
 has.js can also be used as a dependency plugin loader in AMD module loaders.
 This allows you to conditionally load modules based on available features.
-The syntax for feature-dependent modules is
+The syntax for feature-dependent modules is based on the JavaScript ternary operator:

-    has/detect-module!feature:module,feature2:module2,...

-The first feature that matches will induce the corresponding module to be loaded.
-All subsequent feature/modules will be ignored.
-If none of the features match, null will be returned.
-A "default" feature is available that will always returns true, in order to default to a module if none of the other features match.
-For example, you could define a module that depends on one module if array-every is available and a different module if it is not:

-    define(["has/array!array-every:module-using-every,default:module-using-for-loop"], function(aModule){
-      ...
-    });
+    define(["has/detect-module!feature?module-if-has-feature:module-if-does-not-have-feature",...

+This follows the standard rule for ternary operators.
+If the feature (the token before the ?) is available, the module before the : is loaded, otherwise the module after the colon is loaded.
+Ternary operators can also be nested.
+We can have a set of different modules based on different features:

+    define(["has/detect-module!feature1?module1:feature2?module2:feature3?module3:default-module",...

+If feature1 is available, module1 will be returned, if feature2 is available, module2 will be returned, etc.

+Also, if no module (empty string) is provided in one of the ternary slots, null will be returned.
+For example:

+    define(["has/detect-module!feature?module-if-has-feature:",...

+This will return the module "module-if-has-feature" if the feature is available, otherwise it will return null.

 ## Platform Builds